-Investment software for comparing all methods of investing.
+Investment software for comparing all methods and strategies of investing.

 Investment Strategy Comparator (IC)